 The Department of Sociology at the University of Washington values diversity, equality, and inclusivity in our community.

-We define diversity broadly, as differences in social categories like race, ethnicity, religion, gender, sexuality, socio-economic status, nationality and citizenship, parental status, body size and ability, and age and experience.
+We define diversity broadly, as differences in social categories like race, ethnicity, religion, gender, sexuality, socio-economic status, nationality and citizenship, veteran and parental status, body size, ability, age and experience.
 These categories – the meanings and significance of which intersect, change over time, and vary by context and situation – are profoundly important aspects of our faculty, staff, and students’ identities and lives.
 Such social differences are something we celebrate and seek to promote, because they are the foundation for a diversity of perspectives that enrich our classrooms, our professional lives, and our research.

 Realizing these core values requires that we redress the exclusion of historically underrepresented groups in higher education.
 Deeply entrenched structural, cultural, and institutional systems have resulted in the accumulation of advantages for some members of our community at the expense of others.
 This is especially true in the field of higher education, which has a long history of excluding African Americans, Native Americans, Latinos, people of low socio-economic status, women, and others.
 This legacy of exclusion stands in opposition to our commitment to diversity.
 We therefore seek to collectively identify and redress such institutional and interpersonal barriers within our community on an ongoing basis.

 The classroom is a shared space for the exchange of ideas, learning, and dialogue across cultures.
 It is more than a physical space in which lectures and seminars are held, and includes the conversations, interactions, and experiences we share in the cultivation of our understanding of sociological topics at the University of Washington.
 In the classroom, as elsewhere, the Department of Sociology values all our community members’ differences.